pagkly/Zed/Investopedia3/What Is a Minimum Wage.md

 ## Understanding a Minimum Wage

-Minimum wage laws were first introduced in Australia and New Zealand in an attempt to raise the income of [unskilled workers](https://www.investopedia.com/terms/u/unskilled-labor.asp).1 Nowadays, most modern [developed economies](https://www.investopedia.com/terms/d/developed-economy.asp), as well as many [underdeveloped economies](https://www.investopedia.com/terms/l/ldc.asp), enforce a national minimum wage.
+Minimum wage laws were first introduced in Australia and New Zealand in an attempt to raise the income of [unskilled workers](https://www.investopedia.com/terms/u/unskilled-labor.asp).1 Nowadays, most modern [[developed economies]](https://www.investopedia.com/terms/d/developed-economy.asp), as well as many [[underdeveloped economies]](https://www.investopedia.com/terms/l/ldc.asp), enforce a national minimum wage.
 Exceptions include Sweden, Norway, and Singapore.2

-As of 2021, the federal minimum wage rate in the United States is $7.25 per hour.3 This means that it is illegal for an American worker to sell their labor for less than $7.25 per hour unless the worker falls into a category specifically exempted from the [Fair Labor Standards Act (FLSA)](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp).
+As of 2021, the federal minimum wage rate in the United States is $7.25 per hour.3 This means that it is illegal for an American worker to sell their labor for less than $7.25 per hour unless the worker falls into a category specifically exempted from the [[Fair Labor Standards Act (FLSA)]](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp).

-The government periodically assesses the federal minimum wage level for changes in [inflation](https://www.investopedia.com/terms/i/inflation.asp) or [cost of living](https://www.investopedia.com/terms/c/cost-of-living.asp).
+The government periodically assesses the federal minimum wage level for changes in [inflation](https://www.investopedia.com/terms/i/inflation.asp) or [[cost of living]](https://www.investopedia.com/terms/c/cost-of-living.asp).
 The federal minimum wage has not increased since July 2009.
 The Fair Minimum Wage Act of 2007 ordered the minimum wage to be raised from $5.15 in three increments, rising to $5.85, $6.55, and then finally to $7.25.4

 ## Federal Minimum Wage vs. State Minimum Wages